• Skip to primary navigation

 Hello.

-My name is Natalie Jacob and I'm a bartender, blogger, beverage consultant, stylist, and recipe developer, stirring and shaking in NYC.
-Learn more -->
+My name is Natalie Jacob and I'm a bartender, author and beverage + creative consultant drinking, honky tonkin and making a home in Nashville, TN.
+Learn more ->

 Subscribe